zjy365/sailos-website/content/blog/(what-is)/what-is-cloud-native/index.en.md

 - **Security concerns**: Managing the expanded attack surface and container vulnerabilities
 - **Complexity management**: Handling the operational overhead of distributed systems
 - **Skill gaps**: Finding and developing talent with cloud native expertise

+These challenges align with the broader implementation difficulties organizations face when transitioning to cloud-native architectures.

 ## Cloud Native Adoption Strategy